sftcd/happykey/README.md

 ## Recent Changes

+- 20221021: more documentation changes (but not quite done yet)

 - 20221019: starting to make the documentation related stuff work for openssl folk (mostly that's in a fork of openssl though in the HPKE-PR branch)